Ncit/phaserv2/pokerv2/docs/deployment/ERUDA_DEBUGGING_GUIDE.md

 ### Basic Usage

 1. **Open Eruda Panel**
-   - Tap the Eruda icon in the bottom-right corner of the screen
+   - Click the **🔧 ERUDA** button in the top-right corner of the screen
    - The debugging panel will slide up from the bottom

 2. **Navigate Between Tabs**